 Cease, White Sox top Twins 11-0 to win big series into break

+MINNEAPOLIS (AP) — As Dylan Cease unwound in the clubhouse after his latest masterful start, the soft-spoken right-hander downplayed any lingering disappointment about being left off the All-Star team.

+The jovial Chicago White Sox were more than happy to state his case.

-MINNEAPOLIS -- Dylan Cease spun a one-hitter over seven innings in his latest masterful start for the Chicago White Sox, who walloped Minnesota 11-0 on Sunday and surged into the All-Star break by winning three out of four games against the first-place Twins.
+Cease spun a one-hitter over seven innings as the White Sox walloped Minnesota 11-0 on Sunday to surge into the break by winning three out of four games against the first-place Twins.

+"That's what he's done all year," manager Tony LaRussa said.
+"He's picked us up at important times."

 Cease (9-4) allowed only a fifth-inning single to Alex Kirilloff and two walks.
 Andrew Vaughn had three hits and three RBIs to help bring the White Sox within three games of Minnesota in the AL Central.
 Cleveland is two games back.